BrownBiomechanics/Autoscoper/Documentation/about.md

 # About

+**📢 Looking to collaborate?** We welcome academic and industry partners—learn more [here](https://autoscoperm.slicer.org/call-for-collaboration/).

 ## What is Autoscoper?

 Autoscoper enables the 3D tracking of structures within images collected via single, bi-, and multi-plane videoradiography.
 (Most commonly bi-plane videoradiography or BVR).
 It has been used for tracking the shoulder, spine, wrist, hip, knee, and ankle joints.